Arpan-Shah-102/paper-co/README.md

 # paper-co
-Rome wan't built in a day and neither was this.
+Rome wasn't built in a day and neither was this.
 (It still sucks)
+#- This isn't finished yet, just wanted to make that clear